MartyrPher/GetGlam/README.md

 * Create a folder in the pack named `Dresser`.
 * Add in the custom dresser image `dresser.png` to the newly created `Dresser` folder.

-All dressers need to be added to the same `dressers.png`, Get Glam only supports one `dressers.png`.
+All dressers need to be added to the same `dressers.png`, Get Glam only supports one `dressers.png` per content pack.

+Note: Get Glam can add up to 128 dressers including the default dresser from different Get Glam content packs.

 ### Faces and Noses
 Get Glam adds the option for the farmer to be able to swap between faces and noses for a particular base.